inokawa/react-native-react-bridge/README.md

 - Support bundling some assets in web side with [ES6 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
   - `.json` is imported as an object, like require in Node.js.
   - `.txt` and `.md` are imported as string, like [raw-loader](https://github.com/webpack-contrib/raw-loader).
-  - `.css` is injected to the HTML head of WebView, like [css-loader](https://github.com/webpack-contrib/css-loader).
+  - `.css` is injected to the HTML head of WebView, like [css-loader](https://github.com/webpack-contrib/css-loader) with [style-loader](https://github.com/webpack-contrib/style-loader).
   - `.bmp`, `.gif`, `.png`, `.jpg`, `.jpeg`, `.webp` and `.svg` are loaded as base64 encoded url, like [url-loader](https://github.com/webpack-contrib/url-loader).
   - `.htm` and `.html` are loaded as string, which can be rendered with React's [dangerouslySetInnerHTML](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).
   - `.wasm` is imported like [Node.js](https://nodejs.org/api/esm.html#esm_wasm_modules), which is compatible with [ES Module Integration Proposal for WebAssembly](https://github.com/WebAssembly/esm-integration).